jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 2. Run `Set-JAVNfo.ps1` to create .nfo metadata files for each video. **_Stop here if you don't use Emby or Jellyfin, or you don't want actor images_**

+    - You can re-run this script on existing directories to replace old metadata files if you make changes to your settings

 3. Go to your Emby server and make sure all your videos are imported.
 This is important, as the next step will call Emby's API to get your current actor list.

 4. Run `Get-R18ThumbUrls.ps1` to scrape R18 and get actor thumbnail urls and write to .csv spreadsheet specified in `r18-export-csv-path` (you only need to do this once every so often when new actors are added to R18).